Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage (getting liked tracks) but does not explicitly state when to use or provide alternatives.
-No exclusions or context for when not to use.
+The description implies usage for retrieving saved tracks but does not explicitly state when not to use or mention alternatives.
+No guidance on conflicts with siblings like add_tracks_to_playlist or search_tracks.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.